Lesnock/simple-store/README.md

 store.add('name', 'John')

-// When "name" change on store, this callback will be executed store.bindEffect('name', (value, oldValue) => {
+// When "name" changes in the store, this callback will be executed store.listen('name', (value, oldValue) => {
   if (value !== oldValue) {
     console.log(`name changed to ${value}`)
   }